Lincoln Heights, Ohio: Subsequent history

 Morgan wrote that the "halcyon days" of Lincoln Heights were the post-World War II period through the 1960s.
 At that time of incorporation it was the only black municipality north of the Mason-Dixon line, prompting Governor of New York Thomas E. Dewey to establish a tour of Lincoln Heights, inviting New York City residents to participate.
 In the mid-20th century many Lincoln Heights residents worked at the Wright Aeronautical Plant and a nearby chemical plant.

 In the 1970s Lincoln Heights had 6,099 residents.
 In the 1970s and 1980s many factories began to close, and the tax base of the city decreased, making it difficult to establish community programs.
 It became difficult for residents find employment, and many residents who attended universities never returned to the city.
 By 1990 the number of residents in Lincoln Heights had decreased to 4,805.
 This further declined to 4,113 persons in 2000.
 In 2000 Cincinnati Magazine ranked Lincoln Heights in last place, #84, in its "The Best Places to Live," a ranking of communities in the Cincinnati area.

 As of 2001 the community still included many longtime residents; many persons who stayed in the city had been unable to leave Lincoln Heights.
 That year the Lincoln Heights economic development director, Claude Audley, stated that he received telephone calls from people expressing a wish to move back to Lincoln Heights.

 From 2007 to 2013 the values of houses in Lincoln Heights declined by 76.4%.
 During the same period the housing values in nearby Indian Hill increased by 27.7%.

 In 2013 the population was down to 3,367.
 From 1970 to 2013, therefore, the population had declined by 45%.
 The population in nearby Blue Ash had increased by 46% during that time frame.

+2025 neo-Nazi demonstrations

+In February 2025, about a dozen neo-Nazis waving flags with swastikas, some also armed, gathered at a highway overpass on the border between Lincoln Heights and Evendale, Ohio.
+The group pinned swastika banners and a sign that read "America is for the White Man" on the overpass, and at one point yelled out the n-word towards a passing white driver who filmed them.
+Local residents of the mostly-black Lincoln Heights confronted the neo-Nazi group and within minutes the latter fled in a U-Haul truck while local police stood between them and members of the community.
+Residents reported that the neo-Nazis used anti-black racial slurs and criticized police for not preventing the incident and not tracking or detaining the instigators, perceiving bias in police treatment and protection of the neo-Nazis.
+Cincinnati Mayor Aftab Pureval released a statement condemning the incident and said it was "shocking and disgusting to see swastikas displayed in Evendale today."
+In the following days, counterdemonstrations and vigils were held, with hundreds of locals participating.
+Some residents also formed armed patrols of the neighborhood.